kennguyen01/food-manager/_decks/1-active-managerial-control.md

 ```
 1. Ask for inspector's identification
 2. Accompany the inspector and take notes
+3. Regulatory authority should point out and correct violations during inspection
 3. Make changes according to gaps in your active managerial control
 ```